ministryofjustice/cloud-platform-terraform-rds-instance/README.md

 The outputs of this module should allow a user to connect to the database instance.

-**IMPORTANT NOTE: The latest module (4.0) does not support Live-0 deployment.
+**IMPORTANT NOTE: From version 4.0, this module does not support Live-0 deployment.
 Be sure to use the previous one (3.1) is you need to deploy to Live-0.**

 ## Usage